anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-02.md

 ## 2. Canonical Data Model for NYC Yellow and Green taxi trip data

 The NYC yellow and green taxi trips have different schemas.
-We have created a canonical data model and mapped the individual schemas of yellow taxi trips nad green taxi trips to the same.
+We have created a canonical data model and mapped the individual schemas of yellow taxi trips and green taxi trips to the same.
 The following is the canonical schema-
 ```
 root